-Brighthouse Life Insurance Company has a funding agreement program with the Federal Agricultural Mortgage Corporation and its affiliate Farmer Mac Mortgage Securities Corporation ("Farmer Mac") with a term ending on December 31, 2023, pursuant to which the parties may enter into funding agreements in an aggregate amount of up to \$500 million either (i) to provide additional liquidity or (ii) for spread lending purposes.
-At both March 31, 2021 and December 31, 2020, there were no borrowings under this funding agreement program.
-On April 30, 2021, Brighthouse Life Insurance Company issued funding agreements to Farmer Mac for spread lending purposes in an aggregate principal amount of \$25 million.
-Activity related to these funding agreements will be reported in Corporate & Other.
+Brighthouse Life Insurance Company has a secured funding agreement program with the Federal Agricultural Mortgage Corporation and its affiliate Farmer Mac Mortgage Securities Corporation ("Farmer Mac") with a term ending on December 31, 2023, pursuant to which the parties may enter into funding agreements in an aggregate amount of up to \$500 million either (i) for spread lending purposes or (ii) to provide additional liquidity.
+Activity related to these funding agreements is reported in Corporate & Other.